2023 Solar Incentives Guide for Rosemont, CA - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The new Clean Energy Credit extends until 2035.
-American homeowners can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-The credit will then see a slight annual decrease until its expiration.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.
+The new Clean Energy Credit is valid until 2035.
+Homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
+The credit will then see a slight annual decrease until the date of expiration.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-Your local Rosemont solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Rosemont solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

 Some solar incentives may be provided at the state and local level.
-Like with federal incentives, these may include tax credits, rebates and more.
-These incentives may be handled by your county or municipality, or by the California government.
-Some are ongoing, while others are available for a limited time.
+Similar to federal incentives, these might include tax credits, rebates and more.
+Some incentives are ongoing, while others are only available for a limited time.
+These incentives may be given by your county or municipality, or by the California government.

 Next Steps for Installing Solar in Rosemont